KnightZhang625/DARTS_NAS_TextClassification/README.md

 - Code that is easy to read and commented.
 - Implemenation of architect
     - Original implementation is very slow in pytorch >= 0.4.
-- Tested on FashionMNIST / MNIST
+- Tested on CNN Text Classification
 - Tensorboard
 - No RNN